UoB-COMSM0166/2025-group-9/Meetings/Week-8/Week 8.md

-After the lab session, our team discussed the results of the questionnaires ....
+After the lab session, our team discussed the results of the questionnaires.
+Based on our responses we redesigned the layout of game and made the puzzles easier to spot.